 Charcoal, gas, bleach, paint, pool chemicals, car batteries, aerosols, guns and ammunition are just some of the items that movers just won’t take.
 These items would are not only dangerous to handle but it could cause a lot of damage to the mover’s property or personnel.
 In cases of weapons and ammunition, these items should only be handled by the licensed owner as these items may require special permits or registration in some states.

-Large volume of liquids is usually prohibited for transport by movers.
+A large volume of liquids is usually prohibited for transport by movers.
 This is because liquids can cause severe damage to other items being moved.
 But in terms of numerous wine bottles, special arrangements can be made with a mover as long as they are properly packed and labeled.

 When dealing with valuables, it is not a good idea to pack it together with furniture and other personal belongings.
 Valuables such as jewelry, luxury bags, designer shoes, genuine fur, and money should be personally handled by the owner.
 The same thing must be done with all important and legal documents, credit and debit cards, family heirlooms, personal photos and prescribed medication too.